cran/fabricerin/README.md

 ## Examples:

-First of all, I’d like to state that all the example provided apply the same way to Shiny and Rmd documents.
-Secondly, in order to use `fabricerin`, you always have to run the `use_fabric()` function at the beginning of your app/document.
-The function activates the [fabricjs](http://fabricjs.com/) library.
-Note that you’ll need to be connected to the internet.
-Finally, `fabricerin` is not an R wrapper for the fabricjs library.
-The package doesn’t cover all the capabilities of the library.
-The `fabricerin` package only relies on some specified features that according to me will help Shiny/Rmd users.
+First of all, I’d like to state that all the example provided apply the same way to Shiny and Rmd documents (in Rmd use the functions directely (e.g. without wrapping them inside *fluidPage()*).
+Note that`fabricerin` is not an R wrapper for the fabricjs library in the sense that it doesn’t cover all the capabilities of the library.
+The `fabricerin` package relies only on some specified features that according to me will help Shiny/Rmd users.
 Of course, if you need some improvement, feel free to create a Pull Request.